 Are there any countries not covered by the ETA?

 We cannot cover trips to: Afghanistan, Algeria, Central African Republic, Chad, Democratic Republic of Congo, Haiti, Iraq, Israel, Ivory Coast, Lebanon, Libya, Mali, Nigeria, Pakistan (other than Punjab and Sind Provinces), Palestine, Somalia, South Sudan, Sudan, Syria and Yemen.Back to FAQs

 What is the maximum trip duration for ETA travel insurance?

 Single-trip travel insurance will cover you for up to 31 days per trip and annual multi-trip cover will cover you for up to 31 days per trip but for multiple trips throughout the year.Back to FAQs

 Here at the ETA, we are completely carbon neutral.
 This means we offset all the carbon emissions our business is directly responsible for.
 We like to encourage our customers to offset their emissions where they can.
 Find out more about ETA Carbon Offsets.

-ETA Travel Insurance is an Ethical Consumer Best Buy, and we were recently voted Britain’s most ethical insurer by The Good Shopping Guide for the third year running.Back to FAQs
+ETA Travel Insurance is an Ethical Consumer Best Buy, and we were recently voted Britain’s most ethical insurer by The Good Shopping Guide for the fifth year running.Back to FAQs

 What are the upper age limits of this policy?